Today I got an email from someone telling me that their BBB seal was disappearing when someone hovers over it.

 BBB Will You Please Fix This?

+I believe that every Graphic Design Service Subscription should be worth it.
 Finally, after trying their various different login types, I got into the BBB dashboard.
 I went to grab the correct logo that I need, and sure enough, there’s a problem with the script for the 200px wide blue mouseover dynamic logo, and the error shows right inside of the BBB dashboard…

 Oh well, it’s certainly their right to screw up their website as they see fit, and they can fix their redirects or not, I don’t much care.
 But when they screw up their customers websites, by changing logins, breaking their scripts, or changing everyone’s business profile URLs with no redirects like they did a couple of years ago, really bugs me.